For Asian Immigrants, Cooperatives Came From the Home Country

 For these communities, solidarity economics have been practiced out of necessity.
 But there are lessons we could all learn.

-A co-founder of the L.A.–based Solidarity Research Center, Liu has spent years documenting and assisting what she calls “solidarity economies” — informal collectives that pool resources and develop mechanisms like cooperative lending, barter exchanges or collective kitchens.
+Yvonne Yen Liu has spent years documenting and assisting what she calls “solidarity economies” — informal collectives that pool resources and develop mechanisms like cooperative lending, barter exchanges or collective kitchens.